cmoralesmx/cmoralesmx.github.io/_posts/2020-10-27-home-network-fully-run-on-linux.md

   <div class="col-sm-2"></div>
 </div>
 It has been a few years now since I setup the network at my place.
-It has been working boringly reliable so I keep forgeting to write about it.
+It has been working boringly reliable so I keep forgetting to write about it.

-Anyway, the nework is composed of:
+Anyway, the network is composed of:
 1x local server
-1x Raspberri Pi
+1x Raspberry Pi
 2x GPU computing nodes
 Nx laptop and other small devices